 Read more about the work of MMV.

-Drugs for Neglected Diseases initiative (DND) is a not-for-profit research and development organization which works to deliver new treatments for neglected diseases, in particular leishmaniasis, human African trypanosomiasis, Chagas disease, specific filarial infections, mycetoma, paediatric HIV, and hepatitis C. In April 2018 DNDi signed an agreement to collaborate with the DDU and GSK to discover new pre-clinical candidates for leishmaniasis and Chagas disease.
+Drugs for Neglected Diseases initiative (DNDi ) is a not-for-profit research and development organization which works to deliver new treatments for neglected diseases, in particular leishmaniasis, human African trypanosomiasis, Chagas disease, specific filarial infections, mycetoma, paediatric HIV, and hepatitis C. In April 2018 DNDi signed an agreement to collaborate with the DDU and GSK to discover new pre-clinical candidates for leishmaniasis and Chagas disease.

 Watch Dr Charles Mowbray, Director of Drug Discovery, DNDi as he explains why DNDi partners with the DDU.